 The live and hybrid events sector is experiencing unprecedented growth.
-According to the Bizzabo Event Marketing Statistics (2026) report, 40% of event organizers plan to increase their budget for 2026, up from 34% in 2025.
-The reason?
+According to the Bizzabo Event Marketing Statistics (2026) report, 40% of event organizers plan to increase their 2026 budget, up from 34% in 2025.
+Why?
 Companies increasingly recognize the value of in-person networking, experiential brand building and direct lead generation.

-At the macroeconomic level, eMarketer’s 2026 forecast indicates that global ad spending will surpass the $1 trillion threshold for the first time, with digital accounting for over 75% of total media spend.
-This boom is directly reflected in the growing number of trade fairs, conferences and festivals dedicated to the industry.
+At the macroeconomic level, eMarketer's forecast for 2026 indicates that worldwide ad spending will exceed $1 trillion for the first time, with digital accounting for more than 75% of the total average spend.
+This boom is directly reflected in the supply of trade fairs, conferences and festivals dedicated to the sector.

-At the same time, the Gartner CMO Spend Survey 2026 reports that the average marketing budget stands at 7.7% of revenue, slightly recovering from post-pandemic lows.
-A growing share of this budget is earmarked specifically for industry event attendance, which is considered one of the highest-ROI channels for B2B.
+In parallel, the Gartner CMO Spend Survey 2026 finds that companies' average marketing budget stands at 7.7% of revenue, slightly recovering from post-pandemic lows.
+A growing share of this budget is allocated to industry event participation, considered one of the highest-ROI channels for B2B.
+For a breakdown of cost items and budgeting logic, our guide on the average cost of organizing a corporate event in Italy is a useful reference.

-Organizing your event calendar requires planning at least 3 to 6 months in advance.
-Below we present the complete calendar broken down by quarter, covering the major events in Italy and abroad.
+Planning your event agenda requires at least 3-6 months of lead time.
+Below we present the full calendar broken down by quarter, with the main appointments in Italy and abroad.
+For those starting from scratch, the guide how to organize an event, step-by-step remains a useful reference.

 Q1 2026 (January - March): SXSW, MWC and Milano Marketing Festival